How to Write a Consulting Contract: 6 Best Practices

 consultants

-Writing contracts is an important part of your business as an independent professional.
-A contract defines the work you agree to do for a client, and it also provides you with legal protection.
+Contract writing is an important part of your business as an independent professional.
+A contract defines the work you agree to do for a client and also provides you with legal protection.

 Contract negotiation can be an intimidating part of starting a new project but setting up this legal framework will help protect you in the event of a worst-case scenario.
 Here are six best practices to write a consulting contract that defines your project scope and protects both you and your business.